TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/upgrading-tyk/cloud/cloud-saas.md

 If you are are upgrading on Gateway versions < 4.1.0 then please follow the steps once your plugin bundles have been deployed:

 1. Proceed with [upgrading your Tyk Data Plane (Gateway)]({{< ref "/tyk-cloud/environments-&-deployments/managing-gateways#upgrade-cloud-data-planes" >}})
 2. Update the [custom_middleware_bundle]({{< ref "/plugins/how-to-serve-plugins/plugin-bundles#per-api--local-parameters" >}}) field in the API Definitions of all APIs that use your plugin.
-The field should be updated to use the new bundle file you created in step 5.
+The field should be updated to use the new bundle file containing your upgrade plugin.
 3. Validate that your plugin is working per your expectations.

 ##### Gateway Versions >= 4.1.0

 If you are upgrading on Gateway versions >= 4.1.0 then please follow the steps below once your plugin bundles have been deployed:

 1. Update the [custom_middleware_bundle]({{< ref "/plugins/how-to-serve-plugins/plugin-bundles#per-api--local-parameters" >}}) field in the API Definitions of all APIs that use your plugin.
-The field should be updated to use the new bundle file you created in step 5.
+The field should be updated to use the new bundle file containing your upgraded plugin.

 2. Validate that your plugin is working per your expectations as at this stage, your Gateway will be running the plugin for your current version still.